Moses Soyer

-Moses Soyer (December 25, 1899 – September 3, 1974) was an American social realist painter.
+Moses Soyer (December 25, 1899 – September 2, 1974) was an American social realist painter.

 Biography

-He was born as Moses Schoar and both he and his identical twin brother, Raphael, were born in Borisoglebsk, Tambov, a southern province of Russia on December 25, 1899.
+Soyer was born Moses Schoar and both he and his identical twin brother, Raphael, were born in Borisoglebsk, Tambov Governorate, a southern province of the Russian Empire on December 25, 1899.
 Their father, Abraham Shauer, a Hebrew scholar, writer and teacher, raised his six children in an intellectual environment in which much emphasis was placed on academic and artistic pursuits.
 Their mother, Bella, was an embroiderer.
 Their cousin was painter and meteorologist Joshua Zalman Holland.
-Due to the many difficulties for the Jewish population in the late Russian Empire, the Soyer family was forced to emigrate in 1912 to the United States, where they ultimately settled in the Bronx.
+The difficulties faced by the Jewish population in the late Russian Empire forced the Soyer family to emigrate in 1912 to the United States, where they ultimately settled in the Bronx.
 The family name changed from Schoar to Soyer during immigration.

-Soyer married in 1922 to Ida Chassne, a dancer.
+Soyer married in 1922 to Ida Chassner, a dancer.
 Together they had one son, David Soyer.
-Dancers were a recurring subject in his paintings.
+Dancers were a recurring subject in Soyer's paintings.

 Soyer studied art in New York with his twin Raphael, first at Cooper Union, and continued his studied at National Academy of Design.
 He diverged from his twin and attended Educational Alliance.
-And later studying at the Ferrer Art School, where he studied under the Ashcan painters Robert Henri and George Bellows.
+He later studied at the Ferrer Art School under the Ashcan painters Robert Henri and George Bellows.

 He had his first solo exhibition in 1926 and began teaching art the following year at the Contemporary Art School and The New School.

-He was an artist of the Great Depression, and during the 1930s, Moses and his brother Raphael engaged in Social Realism, demonstrating empathy with the struggles of the working class.
+During the Great Depression of the 1930s, Moses and his brother Raphael engaged in Social Realism, demonstrating empathy with the struggles of the working class.
 In 1939, the twins worked together with the Works Project Administration, Federal Art Project (WPA-FAP) mural at the Kingsessing Station post office in Philadelphia.

 Soyer wrote a weekly column for a Yiddish newspaper called "In the World of Art".